 About my teaching

-In recent times I have successfully expanded my online Flute teaching and teach both young learners and adults, some of whom are coming to the flute for the first time.
+In recent times I have successfully expanded my online Flute practice and teach adults, some of whom are coming to the flute for the first time.

 I know that for adults it can often be a great leap of faith to take up a musical instrument, as if there's an age limit.
 Often the regret of not continuing or taking up an instrument in childhood can be an on going source of frustration.The support I give will enable you to learn repertoire as well as the skills to improvise or compose if you wish.